sameenhewage/weather-app/README.md

-# Angular Weather app with Yahoo API
+# Angular Weather app with Spott and Yahoo API
 This codebase was created to demonstrate a  Weather application built with Angular 13 that interacts with an actual backend server using Yahoo API

 ### Get started